arnaud-sintes/magiclantern_asintes/modules/focus_sq/readme.md

 ![](readme.assets/fsq_05_edit.jpg)

-e.g.: the image above, show we're currently editing the second focus point in a sequence of three elements, the focus point distance being 16.470m and the transition duration from previous point being of 5 seconds.
+<font size=2>*The image above show we're currently editing the second focus point in a sequence of three elements, the focus point distance being 16.470m and the transition duration from previous point being of 5 seconds*</font>

-With this mode, you can **setup** and **edit** a whole sequence of focus point, using the following camera triggers:
+With this mode, we can **setup** and **edit** a whole sequence of focus point, using the following camera triggers:

 ![](readme.assets/5D3_edit.jpg)